 The setup above uses author-year style, but we can make use of numeric

 citations.
-That is done by adding the numbers
+That is done by adding the numbers option to the natbib line.

-package works slightly differently to natbib
+biblatex workflowThe biblatex package works slightly differently to natbib, as we select

 the databases in the preamble but print it in the document body.
 There are